All Episodes

 Well, wait a minute.

-It was not about truth of life.
+It was not the undeniable truth of life.

-In fact, uh first aired by me in Kansas City, it would have been the early 80s, in which I suggested that for the sake of the private where there's a recession back then, that maybe the ugly be banned from the streets during daytime to prolong the economic activity and recovery.
+In fact, first aired by me in Kansas City, what would have been the early 80s, in which I suggested that for the sake of the private, where it was a recession back then,

-Uh given that you know ugly people wandering around the mall or a retail outlet might um deter others from entering or staying if they were inside.
+that maybe the ugly be banned from the streets during daytime to prolong the economic activity and recovery, given that ugly people wandering around the mall or a retail outlet might deter others from entering or staying if they were inside.

 There's a dating website out there, and they have just banned 30,000 ugly subscribers from their dating website.

-The name of this website's Beautiful People.com.
+The name of this website's beautifulpeople.com.

 Last month, they were attacked by a computer virus.

-Uh some people claim that standards slipped and around 30,000 new members gained admittance.
+Some people claim that standards slipped and around 30,000 new members gained admittance.

 30,000 ugly people, people who otherwise would not have been admitted, got in via hacking.

-So the beautiful people.com website was overrun with 30,000 ugly people, which upset the people that run the website and the other beautiful people who think they were beautiful people who were at the website as customers.
+So the beautifulpeople.com website was overrun with 30,000 ugly people, which upset the people that run the website and the other beautiful people who think they were beautiful people who were at the website as customers.

-Basically, the sites operators cost to doing business.
+Basically, the site's operators cost to doing business.

-The uh virus that allowed 30,000 ugly people.
+The virus that allowed 30,000 ugly people.

-Now I know you're asking who decides who's ugly, and that's the point, folks.
+Now, I know you're asking who decides who's ugly.

 The ugly know who they are.